GabrielDCelery/personal-notes/01_project/memory-palace-normandy/cockpit-joker.md

 ## Route Through the Room

 1. **Enter** — Joker is mid-comms on the panel, establishing a channel
-2. **Comms panel** — TCP/TLS handshake in progress, connection pool indicators visible
+2. **Comms panel** — TCP/TLS handshake in progress, connection pool indicators visible, JWT/OAuth identity section
 3. **HUD overhead** — route cost classification, Joker glances at it as he plots the course
 4. **Joker talking** — full request journey as a flight plan, DNS complaint during travel
 5. **EDI sphere** — failure scenarios, when requests cross into seconds